 >Please place the words ýAEE Submissionţ in the subject line of your email.

->Publication date is intended to be the first week of each month.
+>Publication date is intended to be the first of each month.
+Submissions

->Submissions should follow MLA or APA guidelines.
-Send your submission as a
+>should follow MLA or APA guidelines.
+Send your submission as a Word Document

->instructor, professor and/or administrator), and areas of academic interest.
+>and/or administrator), and areas of academic interest.
+For bio examples,

 >Elizabeth Haller, Kent State University, USA (e-mail: [log in to unmask])

 Editor: Stefani Engelstein

 Info available at: http://www.missouri.edu/~graswww/resources/gerlistserv.html